Article | Business Relationships

 Valentine's Day Card Writing Tips

-There's a fine line between a professional Valentine's Day message and one that's a little "too friendly."
-Follow our quick tips below to help craft the perfect Valentine's Day message for your clients.
+There's a fine line between a professional message of “happy Valentine's Day” to customers and one that's a little "too friendly."
+Follow our quick tips below to help craft the perfect Valentine's Day message for your clients:

 • Tie it back to customer appreciation: To make sense to the recipient, tie your Valentine’s Day card message to appreciation.
 It’s the most natural way to celebrate Valentine’s Day together.